Why Do I Need Mountain Bike Elbow Pads?

 - Recreational single track mountain biking may not require a big setup and, in this case, weight may be the deciding factor in what to order.

-What Kind of Mountain Bike Elbow Pads Do You Need?
+What Kind of Elbow Pads or Guards Do I Need for Biking?

 Elbow pads for mountain biking (or any action sport) are kind of like tacos, you can get hard shell or soft shell.
 Both types of pads have some sort of Neoprene or other soft, flexible sleeve and EVA foam or other type of padding to protect the elbow and the area surrounding it.
 If your mountain biking includes high speed, downhill or dirt jumping, hard shell pads are your best choice to avoid or minimize mountain biking injuries.
 If you're just looking for lightweight protection in case of a tumble on a single-track trail or fire road, you'll probably be fine with soft shell pads.
 A third option is an advanced protective material, such as VPD, d30, or Poron, which are being used by an increasing number of manufacturers.
 These materials are soft and pliable but designed to stiffen immediately upon impact, theoretically giving you the best of both worlds.
 To learn more, check out our article on Advanced Protective Materials.